Venezuelans overjoyed by US temporary residency opportunity

 Many of those who immigrated to the U.S. have applied for asylum, but escaping a humanitarian crisis does not automatically result in the approval of an asylum case in the U.S. More than 50% of asylum applications from Venezuelans have been rejected over the past few years, said Michael Kagan, law professor and director of the immigration clinic at the University of Nevada Las Vegas.

+Human Rights Watch on Tuesday urged Biden’s government to expand eligibility to Venezuelan asylum seekers who were sent to Mexico to await the processing of their case under the Trump administration’s Migrant Protection Protocols, also known as Remain in Mexico.
+The international monitoring group said about 2,700 Venezuelans are in that position.

+“The Biden administration should end summary expulsions at the US border and establish a waiver to the TPS physical presence requirement so that Venezuelan asylum seekers who were prevented from entering the United States will also be eligible,” Bill Frelick, the group’s director of refugee and migrant rights, said in a statement.

-Gustavo Acosta cheered loudly at his home in Queens, New York, upon learning that the Biden government had ordered TPS.
+Gustavo Acosta cheered loudly at his home in Queens, New York, upon learning that the Biden government had ordered temporary protected status for Venezuelans.
 He arrived in the U.S. in March 2019, illegally crossing the border with Mexico and turning himself over to authorities at a port of entry.
 He was detained for 13 months and applied for asylum but was denied and ordered deported.

 “It helps us and gives us great relief,” Acosta, a hairstylist, said.
 “I can breathe a little easier ...
 I was very afraid of being deported.”